Hrovatin/Hrovatin.github.io/_posts/2024-11-25-open_source_packages.md

 ## From coding to community

 When Lukas was asked about his favorite open-source project, his answer was clear: scverse.
-He appreciated the recognition of their efforts and valued being part of the community.
+He enjoyed the recognition of their efforts and valued being part of the community.
 The project allowed him to gain a diverse set of skills and to benefit from the knowledge shared by other collaborators.

-Managing larger open-source initiatives involves responsibilities beyond coding, such as managing people.
+Organizing larger open-source initiatives involves responsibilities beyond coding, such as managing people.
 While code contributions can come from anywhere in the world, both Lukas and Adrian highlighted that working across different organizations and locations presents additional challenges.
 It can limit exchange and even create disconnected local hubs.

-As a manager of an open-source initiative, it is key to pave ways for information flow.
+As a manager of an open-source initiative, it is key to pave the way for information flow.
 The first step is coordinating shared meeting times.
 Additionally, the value of in-person meetings should not be underestimated.
-Lukas mentioned that the scverse conference was not only appreciated by the wider community but also boosted the motivation of the core members.
+Lukas emphasized that the scverse conference was not only appreciated by the wider community but also boosted the motivation of the core developers.

 Besides immediate community management, it is also important to plan for the future.
 Regular discussions about career progression and realistic time commitments are key.
 Without them, new members may not be ready to step up when experienced veterans move on.

-While the above provided some glimpses into managing open-source communities, the topic is far too broad to be fully covered in this post.
+While this section provided some glimpses into managing open-source communities, the topic is far too broad to be fully covered in this post.
 Even so, it should never be overlooked when planning long-lasting open-source projects.